GC’s Investments in Ngorongoro, Tanzania, Showcase Passion for Coexistence with Wildlife Amid Nightly Raids

 2) Human-Elephant Conflict and Elephant Observations Data Collection

 The majority of observations were evidenced by dung (69%), with 28% identified by tracks and 3% by visual sightings.
 Note that these figures do not represent the number of individuals, nor can APW estimate population size based on these data.
-While most observances can be verified from photos upon request, due to the large number of observances, HEC Officer reports of elephants are not routinely verified by APW.
+While most observances can be verified from photos upon request, due to the large number of observances, HEC officer reports of elephants are not routinely verified by APW.

 Community engagement, especially while on patrol, is important for earning the trust of the local people whose lives are affected by wildlife.
-Building rapport while guiding towards understanding for how to coexist with wildlife is at the core of African People and Wildlife's program.
+Building rapport while guiding towards understanding how to coexist with wildlife is at the core of African People and Wildlife's program.

 3) HEC program demonstrations in APW’s ACTIVE Community Engagement Practitioners’ Workshops